-We compare here the quality of posterior approximations from four samplers on the High-Grade Serous Ovarian cancer dataset from \cite{dorri_efficient_2020}.
+We compare the quality of posterior approximations from four samplers on the High-Grade Serous Ovarian cancer dataset from \cite{dorri_efficient_2020}.
 The four methods compared are: the stochastic optimization adaptive PT method MMV (adaptation selected $7$ chains, average post-adaptation swap acceptance, $28.7\%$), DEO but optimized using MMV (MMV-DEO, adaptation selected $11$ chains, average post-adaptation swap acceptance, $26.9\%$) our proposed algorithm algorithm (NRPT with 25 and 50 chains, average post-optimization swap acceptance of respectively $48.8\%$ and $73.5\%$), and inference based on a single MCMC chain.
 As in Section~\ref{sec:mixture-example}, to avoid overly penalizing MMV for a lack of parallelism, we limited all methods to use no more than $8$ threads, hence obtaining the following wall clock running times including schedule optimization when applicable: MMV, 15.91h; MMV+DEO, 14.33h; 25 chains NRPT, 8.809h; 50 chains NRPT, 15.35h; 1 chain MCMC, 2.91h.
-The running time of MMV was dominated by adaptation (88\% of the wall clock time), and is higher then the schedule optimization time used by NRPT (67\%).
+The running time of MMV was dominated by adaptation (88\% of the wall clock time), and is higher than the schedule optimization time used by NRPT (67\%).

-We visualize in Figure~\ref{fig:chromo} in Appendix~\ref{app:chromobreak} the input data along with a contrast between the posterior approximation based on NRPT compared to that based on a single MCMC chain or MMV.
 Refer to Figure~\ref{fig:nstates-traces-small} for a comparison of the trace plots between all three methods.
-Since the experimental protocol provides only proportionality between read counts and copy number, not absolute expected read count for a given copy number, the likelihood does not distinguish between a given copy number profile, and another one obtained by genome duplication of the same profile.
+Since the experimental protocol provides only proportionality between read counts and copy number, not absolute expected read count for a given copy number, the likelihood does not distinguish between a given copy number profile, and another one obtained by genome duplication of the same profile (refer to Appendix~\ref{app:copy-number-inference} for details).
 The prior favours the former, but when local copy number events occur after the genome duplication it may be possible to detect recently evolved genome duplication.
 Challenging multimodality arises when these subsequent events involve only small regions.
 In such case, the tension between the prior distribution favouring low ploidy and the noisy observation favouring higher ploidy creates a multimodal posterior distribution.
 We use data from one such cell in the following experiments to illustrate a realistic multimodal inference problem.